This classic pot roast recipe cooked in the slow cooker is fall-apart tender and full of so much flavor.

 • In a large skillet, melt 1 tablespoon of butter over medium high heat.
 Add the seasoned roast and brown on 2 or more sides for several minutes on each side.
 Transfer roast to a 6-quart sized or larger slow cooker.

-• Pour beef broth into the hot skillet and use a spatula to scrape up all the browned bits off the bottom of the pan.
-Pour the broth into the slow cooker and add the onions, carrots, garlic cloves, and herbs.
+• Pour beef broth into the hot skillet and use a spatula to scrape up all the remaining browned bits off the bottom of the pan.
+Pour the broth into the slow cooker and add the garlic cloves and herbs.

 • Cover slow cooker with lid and cook on high for 4-5 hours or on low for 6-8 hours, or until roast shreds easily with a fork.